RohanDevang/Non-PKL-New-Dashboard/README.md

 # Non-PKL-New-Dashboard

-A tool that converts raw, tagged Kabaddi event data from CSV files into clean and structured event datasets.
-It standardizes the input, resolves event attributes, and produces analysis-ready outputs for use in analytics, modeling, or downstream pipelines.
-This streamlines the process of turning manually tagged data into actionable insights.
+## Features
+- Convert raw Kabaddi tag data (CSV) into structured event records
+- Apply consistent formatting and normalization across all fields
+- Validate and clean noisy or incomplete rows
+- Export analysis-ready datasets for analytics and modeling workflows